Juniper/terraform-provider-mist/docs/data-sources/org_servicepolicies.md

 page_title: "mist_org_servicepolicies Data Source - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This data source provides the list of WAN Assurance Service Policies (Application Policiess).
+  This data source provides the list of WAN Assurance Service Policies (Application Policies).
   The Service Policies can be used in the service_policies object by referencing the Service Policy ID as the servicepolicy_id in: the Gateway configuration (mist_device_gateway.service_policies)the Gateway Templates (mist_org_gatewaytemplate.service_policies)the HUB Profiles (mist_org_deviceprofile_gateway.service_policies)
-  They can be used to manage common policies betweeen multiples configurations
+  They can be used to manage common policies between multiples configurations
 ---

 # mist_org_servicepolicies (Data Source)

-This data source provides the list of WAN Assurance Service Policies (Application Policiess).
+This data source provides the list of WAN Assurance Service Policies (Application Policies).

 The Service Policies can be used in the `service_policies` object by referencing the Service Policy ID as the `servicepolicy_id` in:
 * the Gateway configuration (`mist_device_gateway.service_policies`)
 * the Gateway Templates (`mist_org_gatewaytemplate.service_policies`)
 * the HUB Profiles (`mist_org_deviceprofile_gateway.service_policies`)
-They can be used to manage common policies betweeen multiples configurations
+They can be used to manage common policies between multiples configurations

 ## Example Usage